airium/TorrentUtils/README.md

 ## TODO and status

-1. Implement a tree-view for CLI print functionality.
-2. Implement the progress bar for creating and verifying torrent outside of core class.
+1. Implement the progress bar for creating and verifying torrent outside of core class.
-3. Implement multi-process for faster torrent creating with mp shared memory.
+2. Implement multi-process for faster torrent creating with mp shared memory.

 ### Core API